Pacatro/sicompiler/README.md

 - JMPI dir
 - HALT

-## Errors cases
+## Errors cases :warning:

-- Invalid instruction
+- If the sequence of tokens does not contain the 'HALT' instruction.
+- If any instruction in the sequence is not a valid predefined token.
-- Invalid number of parameters
+- If the number of parameters for any instruction does not match the expected number.
+- If the parameter is not in hexadecimal base.
+- If there are issues while writing the validated tokens to the output file.